-Study of the tunnel face failure mechanism and soil arching effect in auxiliary air balanced shield using the three-dimensional Material Point Method
+Failure mechanism of tunnel face and soil arch effects in auxiliary air balanced shield using three-dimensional material point method

 -